yh1008/speech-to-text/local/README.md

 ### Acoustic Data

-Upon recreating utterance id based on start and end time from each recording, we end up with 40712 utterances.
+Upon recreating utterance id based on start and end time from each recording, we end up with 40712 utterances:
+1. there are 37060 utterances in train set
+2. there are 3652 utterances in test set

 - [x] utt2spk
 spk2utt
 text
 wav.scp
 segments